able-solutions/aws-github-slack-webhook/README.md

 ## To Do

-I need to add a secret to the web-hook to stop spamming of the API gateway
+- Add a secret to the web-hook to stop spamming of the API gateway
+- On a new API GW deployment, I need to turn on logs manually, this needs to be added to the CF template